 She lives in Orange County, California, and a quick look at her Instagram profile proves that religion is very important to her.
 Another interesting tidbit is she has been divorced.
 Her ex-husband is named Josh Bourelle.

 According to court documents obtained by Life & Style, Josh initiated the divorce in October 2017.
 The pair went back and forth several times, but ultimately, they finalized in November 2017.

 What Does She Do for Work?

-Tayshia is a proud phlebotomist.
+Tayshia was a proud phlebotomist when she first appeared in the reality franchise.
 “I actually love to poke people’s veins and draw their blood, so I’m probably looking at your veins when I first meet you,” she said in her introduction video ahead of season 23 of The Bachelor.

-How Did She End Up Getting on Deck to Become the Next Bachelorette?
+How Did She End Up Getting Tapped to Become the Next Bachelorette?

-Filming for the ABC dating series resumed in mid-July after the temporary production shutdown caused by the coronavirus pandemic.
-As cameras started rolling, Clare sent home a few of her contestants before “falling in love” with Dale Moss.
-Now, producers would like to “match [Tayshia] up with the bachelors who are left,” a source exclusively told Life & Style.
-“They are scrambling to figure out what to do,” the insider added, noting the team did not want to “start over completely.”
+Filming for the ABC dating series resumed in mid-July after production was temporarily shut down due to the coronavirus pandemic.
+When cameras started rolling again, Clare sent home a few of her contestants before “falling in love” with Dale Moss.
+The producers then decided to “match [Tayshia] up with the bachelors who are left,” a source exclusively told Life & Style.
+It seems they also brought in a handful of previously named contestants, who did not originally meet Clare.